asantoangles/rpe/README.md

-R code for fitting computational models of reinforcement learning using behavioural and neuroimaging data (combined fitting) as described in Santo-Angles et al. (under review).
+R code for fitting computational models of reinforcement learning using behavioural and neuroimaging data as described in Santo-Angles et al. (under review).

 **Scripts**